Cartesian materialism: Dennett's arguments against Cartesian materialism

-In Consciousness Explained, Dennett offers several lines of evidence to dispute the idea of Cartesian materialism.
+In Consciousness Explained, Dennett offers several lines of evidence to refute Cartesian materialism.

 Timing anomalies of conscious experience

 Another argument against Cartesian materialism is inspired by the results of several scientific experiments in the fields of psychology and neuroscience.
-In experiments that demonstrate the Color Phi phenomenon and the metacontrast effect, two stimuli are rapidly flashed on a screen, one after the other.
+In experiments that demonstrate the color phi phenomenon and the metacontrast effect, two stimuli are rapidly flashed on a screen, one after the other.
 Amazingly, the second stimulus can, in some cases, actually affect the perception of the first stimulus.
 In other experiments conducted by Benjamin Libet, two electrical stimulations are delivered, one after another, to a conscious subject.
 Under some conditions, subjects report having felt the second stimulation before they felt the first stimulation.

 These experiments call into question the idea that brain states are directly translatable into the contents of consciousness.
 How can the second stimuli be 'projected backwards in time', such that it can affect the perception of things that occurred before the second stimulus was even administered?